 - (1) All securities are represented by contracts to purchase such securities.
-Contracts to purchase the securities were entered into on July 26, 2023.
-All such contracts are expected to be settled on or about the first settlement date of the trust, which is expected to be July 31, 2023.
+Contracts to purchase the securities were entered into on July 22, 2025.
+All such contracts are expected to be settled on or about the first settlement date of the trust, which is expected to be July 24, 2025.
 Shown under this heading is the stated dividend or income distribution rate of each of the preferred securities, expressed as an annual dollar amount or as a percentage of par or stated value.
-Each preferred security was originally issued with a par or stated value per share equal to \$25. - (2) Based on the cost of the securities to the trust. - (3) The preferred securities are first redeemable on such date and at such price as listed above.
-Optional redemption provisions, which may be exercised in whole or in part, are at prices of par or stated value.
-Optional redemption provisions generally will occur at times when the redeemed securities have an offering side evaluation which represents a premium over par or stated value.
-To the extent that the preferred securities were acquired at a price higher than the redemption price, this will represent a loss of capital when compared with the public offering price of the units when acquired.
-Distributions to unitholders will generally be reduced by the amount of the income which otherwise would have been paid with respect to redeemed securities, and any principal amount received on such redemption after satisfying any redemption requests for units received by the trust will be distributed to unitholders.
-Certain of the preferred securities have provisions which would allow for their redemption prior to the earliest stated call date pursuant to the occurrence of certain extraordinary events. - (4) Accounting Standards Codification 820, "Fair Value Measurements" establishes a framework for measuring fair value and expands disclosure about fair value measurements in financial statements for the trust.
+Each preferred security was originally issued with a par or stated value per share equal to \$25. - (2) Based on the cost of the securities to the trust. - (3) Accounting Standards Codification 820, "Fair Value Measurements" establishes a framework for measuring fair value and expands disclosure about fair value measurements in financial statements for the trust.
 The framework under the standard is comprised of a fair value hierarchy, which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
-The standard describes three levels of inputs that may be used to measure fair value: - Level 1: Quoted prices (unadjusted) for identical assets or liabilities in active markets that the trust has the ability to access as of the measurement date.
-Level 2: Significant observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that - quoted prices for similar assets or liabilities, quoted prices in markets that are not active, and other inputs that are observable or can be corroborated by observable market data.
+The standard describes three levels of inputs that may be used to measure fair value:

+Level 1: Quoted prices (unadjusted) for identical assets or liabilities in active markets that the trust has the ability to access as of the measurement date.

+Level 2: Significant observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, and other inputs that are observable or can be corroborated by observable market data.